Review Logo

 Submissions | Issue information | Conditions of use | Text problems? |

-Greetings from The Barcelona Review, the Web's first electronic review of international, contemporary cutting-edge fiction in English/Spanish/Catalan multilingual format.
-(Original texts of other languages are presented along with English and Spanish translations as available.
-We now also have our fourth French translation from the English and plan to have more in the future.)
+Greetings from The Barcelona Review, the Web's first multi-lingual review of international, contemporary cutting-edge fiction.
+Founded in April 1997, TBR is actually three separate reviews —English, Spanish and Catalan —with occasional translations from one language to another.
+Original texts of other languages are presented along with English and Spanish translations as available.

 Who are we and why another review?
-We're a small but ever-growing circle of mixed nationalities (Catalan, Spanish, French, American, English, and Scottish) who have come together over love of Barcelona, our home, and literature, our passion.
+We're a small group of mixed nationalities who have come together over love of Barcelona, our home, and literature, our passion.
 Most of us working on the review are directly or indirectly involved with the publishing business or with teaching literature.
 We read for a living and we read a lot.
 The idea for the review came about from a desire to present, and in many cases introduce, our favorite authors to as large an audience as possible; especially authors well known within their own country or region, but not necessarily internationally.

 Our common interest in writing lies somewhere in left field, if not at times completely out of the ball park, which isn't to say we don't have our favorite mainstream authors as well, but a perfectly crafted short story that lacks a unique vitality doesn't cut it.
 We like good, powerful, potent stuff that immediately commands attention, shows stylistic and imaginative distinction, and is literarily sound.
-That criteria includes Poppy Z. Brite along with Rupert Thomson, for example; everything from cyberpunk to ultra-postmodern.
+That criteria includes Poppy Z. Brite along with Rupert Thomson; everything from cyberpunk to ultra-postmodern.
 In short, we are committed to publishing the very best material available in a wide variety of styles and techniques.
-New or little-known writers are presented along with known names.
-We also have articles, essays, interviews and book reviews from our staff and a variety of contributors.
+New and emerging writers are presented along with known names.
+We also have articles, essays, interviews, literary quizzes and book reviews from our staff and a variety of contributors.
 All content is unique to the Net.

-We encourage you to download and print out material (double page set-up saves paper), but before doing so be sure to read the conditions of use.
+We encourage you to download and print out material, but before doing so be sure to read the conditions of use.
 We have worked hard to respect the authors' rights and expect our readers to do the same.
-If you experience problems with the Spanish text, such as punctuation, you should set your browser preferences to 'Latin' or 'European' or whatever appears appropriate for your browser.
-Other problems may be encountered with your word processor so we suggest using "save as Source" rather than "save as Text" and using the browser for reading.

 Our most common FAQ concerns submissions: We contact many authors ourselves, but also accept short fiction submissions.
-Please read our full guidelines concerning submissions berfore sending any material.
+Please read our full guidelines concerning submissions before sending any material.

-If you would like to be informed of future issues please e-mail us.
-We will use your address only for this function.
+If you would like to be informed of future issues, the easiest way is to LIKE us on FB and we will notify you when a new issue is available.
+You can also e-mail us.
 Just write 'Subscribe' or '¿Qué pasa?' for Subject and leave the message part blank.
 For any other comments/questions, use a different Subject title.

 Warm regards,